peimengsui/semi_supervised_mnist/README.md

 ```bash
 python mnist_model.py
 ```
 This will train the model using all default parameters, which can generate a similar result we mentioned.
 The trained model will be saved under the /model directory.
+For futher parameter tuning, you can check the argument parser in the code to setup your choices.
 ### Prediction Generating
 Under the /code directory, you can run
 ```bash